 Looking for Interactive 1 docs?
 Find them here.

-Mixer Interactive is a new way to let viewers directly control the environment in and around streamer’s broadcasts by letting viewers interact using a user interface.
-When a broadcast has interactivity enabled visual controls will appear beneath the broadcast's video that respond directly to the events of the broadcast.
-These controls can dynamically update as the broadcast progresses in response to different situations that occur.
+Mixer Interactive enables viewers, also known as participants, to directly control the environment in and around streamer’s broadcasts by interacting with user interface controls.
+When a broadcast has interactivity enabled, controls appear beneath the video on the viewer’s screen.
+These controls dynamically change according to live events and update in response to different situations that occur within the broadcast.

-Interactive developers and producers author interactive experiences which can run as a part of a Game or be their own entirely standalone application or tool.
-These experiences then get used by broadcasters to make their broadcasts interactive.
+Developers and producers can create interactive experiences which can run as a part of a game, entirely as a standalone application, or as a tool.
+These experiences are then used by broadcasters to make their broadcasts interactive.

-When a viewer interacts with controls, their input is sent directly to the experience allowing it to see exactly who is interacting and what they are doing.
+When a viewer interacts with the controls, their input is sent directly to the experience, allowing the developers to see exactly who is interacting and what they are doing.
 This level of engagement allows for the creation of truly unique and interactive experiences that let viewers and broadcasters experience Mixer broadcasts on a whole new level.

-These are the four major components used to create an interactive experience:
+These four major components make up an interactive experience:

 The Game Client

-- In a 3rd party mod for a game
+- In a third party mod of a game

 The Interactive Service

 The Interactive Service is a service operated by Mixer.
 A Game Client connects to it to create an interactive session.
 Once a session is established, the service acts as a mediator for the Interactive session.
-The service manages data flow and state within the session by processing and distributing data emitted from both the Game Client and Participants.
-To interact with the session or update any state in the session a Game Client has to send messages to the service.
+The service manages data flow and state within the session by processing and distributing data sent to and from both the Game Client and Participants.
+The Game Client sends messages to the service when it needs to update the session state or to interact with the session.

 An Interactive Project

-An Interactive Project is created by a developer or team on Mixer within our Interactive Studio.
-It stores settings and metadata about your interactive experience.
+An Interactive Project stores settings and metadata about an interactive experience.
+They are created by developers through the Interactive Studio.
 Projects are owned by a single Mixer user but can be shared with other users.

 Within the Studio you can: